JSLent/leaflet-challenge/README.md

 Clone this repository.
 Open the index.html file in a web browser.
 Click into any marker you want to display the key metrics.
-Select alternate map layers to change the map view.
+Select alternate map layers to change the map view, or filter to show either earthquakes, tectonic plates, or both.